-Economic Impact Political Impact Social Impact • Plantations set up to grow cash crops - local economies become dependent on European economies • Nations lost their political European-style education was introduced.
+Economic Impact Political Impact Social Impact Plantations set up to grow cash crops - local economies become dependent on European economies • Nations lost their political independence.
+European role introduced borders between countries.
+Locals were discouraged from participating in politics.
+They could not take responsibility for their country European-style education was introduced.
 Some people received European education and learned about such ideas as nationalism European religions such as Christianity were introduced